 MSc in Statistical Science

 The majority of lectures in the MSc in Statistical Science are delivered in courses alongside senior undergraduates.
+Students usually take four or five courses each term.
+Most courses are sixteen lectures or the equivalent, plus four classes going through set problem questions.

 Applied Statistics (theory and application of linear and mixed models and generalised linear models).